DV

 You may have created tables in the past for school, work, or personal reasons.
 Find a table you designed before taking this course and improve/redesign it using the table design practices you learned in this module.
 Submit both: the original table and the redesigned table.
 You should also mention the context and include a brief background of the table.

-9. Improving an UMSL table (bring it to the class on Nov.
-7th for discussion & evaluation )
+T.9.
+Improving a UMSL table (bring it to the class for discussion & evaluation )

 Every year thousands of students and hundreds of faculty and staff create numerous tables at our university.
 The design of many of these tables can be improved.
 Find a table designed by someone at our university, mention its source, discuss its design limitations, and redesign it using the table design practices you learned in this module.
 Submit both: the original table and the redesigned table.
 You should also mention the context and include a brief background of the table.